(72 credits: 12 experiential credits awarded for LPN status.)

 Meeting the above criteria does not guarantee admission to the program.
 Admission is competitive.
 Admission is awarded to those individuals with the highest points using the ASDN Point System for Competitive Admission.

-In-depth admission information may be found in the ASDN LPN-to-RN Bridge: Fast Track Part-Time Admission Booklet in the Nursing and Health Sciences Department, the Admissions Office, and the College Web site www.fgc.edu.
+In-depth admission information may be found in the ASDN LPN-to-RN Bridge: Fast Track Part-Time Admission Packet on the College Web site at www.fgc.edu.
 Florida Gateway College reserves the right to make changes in admission criteria and program information as circumstances require in the continuing development of the program.

-In order to meet clinical agency requirements where student training will take place, all students in the Nursing and Health Sciences Programs must now meet state and federal regulations as described by Florida Statutes S. 400.211.
-An in-depth background screen and drug/alcohol screen are required.
-Further instructions regarding the background and drug/alcohol screen are provided in the acceptance letter.
+To meet clinical agency requirements for clinical experience, all students in the Nursing and Health Sciences Programs must meet state and federal regulations as described by Florida Statutes S. 400.211.
+A Level II background check and drug/alcohol screening are required.
+Further instructions regarding the background and 10 panel drug/alcohol screen are provided in the respective program acceptance letter.
 All screening must be completed no more than six weeks prior to the first day of class.
-Results of screening must be available to the program coordinator by the last day of open registration as determined by the FGC Academic Calendar.
-Random screening within the program may be required.
-Cost is the responsibility of the student for admission background and drug/alcohol screening and any further random analysis.
+Results of screening must be available to the program/clinical coordinator by the last day of open registration as determined by the FGC Academic Calendar.
+Please note that random screening may be required while in the program.
+Students are responsible for the cost of all screening done for admission and randomly during the program.

 All students who graduate from a nursing program and wish to take the registered nurse NCLEX-RN exam in Florida are subject to the licensure and screening process of the Florida Board of Nursing.

-A student who has been admitted into the program and withdraws or does not satisfactorily complete the requirements for a required course may be considered for readmission.
-A student may be readmitted no more than one time.
+A student who has been admitted into the program and withdraws or does not satisfactorily complete the requirements for a nursing course may be considered for readmission.
 A student who has previously been readmitted and who subsequently earns a grade of D will be dismissed from the program.

 The LPN-RN Bridge Track: Fast-track Part-time component includes 30 credit hours of general education courses, 30 credit hours of nursing courses, and 12 experiential learning credits.
 The following prerequisite courses must be completed by the end of the Fall term prior to January admission.